jonathan-scholbach/jonathan-scholbach.github.io/_posts/2023-02-06-what-does-it-mean-to-be-exceptional.md

-![Introducing a shadow control flow where services sometimes handle exceptions, sometimes not, is messy](/assets/what-does-it-mean-to-be-exceptional/shadow-control-flow.svg) *__In a shadow control flow, exceptions are handled on a case-to-case basis.
-It quickly gets messy and hard to trace.__*
+![Introducing a shadow control flow where services sometimes handle exceptions, sometimes not, is messy](/assets/what-does-it-mean-to-be-exceptional/shadow-control-flow.svg)

+<p class="caption">In a shadow control flow, exceptions are handled on a
+case-to-case basis.
+It quickly gets messy and hard to trace.</p>

 That is how the bubbling up strategy is at risk of deteriorating into a "shadow control flow".
 It is "in the shadow", because it is a second control flow which